tania-k/Histo_TE_pipeline/README.md

 * Clipkit v.2.0+
 * R (I used v.4.3.2)
 * EDTA environment v2.1.3
-* samples.csv file (observe my copy to establish your own)
+* strains.csv file (observe my copy to establish your own)

 2. Use repeatmodeler pipeline/00_repeatmodeler.sh and build repeat libraries for each genome.
 Scripts are written to run iteratively with variables pulled from your samples.csv file.